mking/ARTetris/README.md

 ARTetris is available under the MIT license.
 See the LICENSE file for more info.

 ## TODO
+- Fix off by one errors
+  - The well frame is missing one level (the lowest level)
+  - The board rectangle is off by half a unit
 - Focus square speed (sometimes it takes a while for the focus square to appear)
 - Focus square stabilization (sometimes the focus square or the board is jittery)
 - Correctly detecting depth of focus square (sometimes the board is off the ground)